piyushsinghpasi/Few-shot-Image-Classification/README.md

 ## Few Shot Learning(FSL)
 We implement few shot learning for image classification and perform analysis on it.

-FSL is implemented on Caltech-UCSD Birds-200-2011 dataset:[link](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html)
+FSL is implemented on Caltech-UCSD Birds-200-2011 dataset: [link](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html)

 We vary N and K for N-way K-shot model to test the effect of N and K on our model architecture.
 More details in the report.pdf